Receiving and Sending Calls

 If necessary, you can explicitly specify the call protocol (SIP or H.323) to the left of the address input field.

-During a video call, you can view its technical data.
-To do this, press the /docs/group-user/media/buttons/menu/en.png button on the panel and select Connection information from the menu that appears.
-You will see a list of current call parameters, including:
+You can view technical data during a video call.
+To do this, press the button /docs/group-user/media/buttons/menu/en.png on the remote control and select Connection information from the menu that opens.
+You will see a list of the current call parameters, including:

 • User's address